-- 6.5.1 Except as provided within these regulations, the Partner Academic Contact will be responsible for ensuring students are provided with feedback on all assessed work.
-The Partner Academic Contact will monitor provision of feedback. - 6.5.2 Feedback will be provided for all forms of assessment, including examinations.
+- 6.5.1 Except as provided within these regulations, the Partner Associate Lecturer will be responsible for ensuring students are provided with feedback on all assessed work.
+The Partner Institution Academic Contact will monitor provision of feedback. - 6.5.2 Feedback will be provided for all forms of assessment, including examinations.
 It should provide an indication of the extent to which the work has met the assessment criteria and intended learning outcomes.
 The minimum requirements for summative feedback are: - Major strengths of the work. - Ways in which the mark could have been improved - Original mark and any penalties that have been applied (where appropriate). - 6.5.3 The precise nature of the feedback will vary according to custom and practice in the subject area.
 However, feedback will be normally be typed.
 If oral feedback is used to supplement the written feedback, it may be delivered to individuals or to groups of students.
 Feedback on examinations and coursework may be written onto a proforma, a coversheet or directly onto the piece of work.
-The procedures adopted should not prejudice marking where the first mark is concealed from subsequent markers ("double blind marking"). - 6.5.4 The Partner Academic Contact will make feedback available within thirty working days of the submission deadline or the date of the examination. - 6.5.5 If feedback is unexpectedly delayed, the Partner Academic Contact must inform students of the reason(s) and the date on which they will receive the feedback.
-This information must also be reported to the Partner Academic Contact, the University Academic Contact and the Module Assessment Board. - 6.5.6 The mark or grade provided to a student as part of the assessment feedback is a provisional mark subject to change and/or moderation until it is finally determined by the Module Assessment Board. - 6.5.7 A student who submits work after the published submission date forfeits the right to feedback on that work, unless there were valid extenuating circumstances.
+The procedures adopted should not prejudice marking where the first mark is concealed from subsequent markers ("double blind marking"). - 6.5.4 The Partner Associate Lecturer will make feedback available within twenty working days of the submission deadline or the date of the examination except for distance learning, where feedback will be made available within twenty-five working days. - 6.5.5 If feedback is unexpectedly delayed, the Partner Associate Lecturer must inform students of the reason(s) and the date on which they will receive the feedback.
+This information must also be reported to the Partner Institution Academic Contact, the University Contact and the Module Assessment Board. - 6.5.6 The mark or grade provided to a student as part of the assessment feedback is a provisional mark subject to change and/or moderation until it is finally determined by the Module Assessment Board. - 6.5.7 A student who submits work after the published submission date forfeits the right to feedback on that work, unless there were valid extenuating circumstances.